 Treatment for medial ligament sprains

-Immediate first aid in the form of the PRICE principles (Rest, Ice, Compression, Elevation) should be applied as soon as possible.
-Apply ice or cold therapy wrap as soon as possible for 10 to 15 minutes and repeat every hour, reducing the frequency as symptoms allow.
-Ice should not be applied directly to the skin but use a wet tea towel or similar.
-Commercially available cold therapy knee wraps are convenient to use and will apply compression as well.
+Immediate first aid is to apply the PRICE principles (Rest, Ice, Compression, Elevation) as soon as possible.
+Apply ice or a cold therapy wrap for 10 to 15 minutes and repeat every hour.

-Rest from training or any activities or movements which are painful to allow healing to take place.
-Continuing to train or do any activity which causes pain will only prevent healing and prolong recovery.
+You should rest from training or any activities which are painful.
+This is important to allow healing to take place.
+If you continue to train or do any activity which causes pain, this will only prevent healing and prolong your recovery.

 Do I need surgery?

-Most medial ligament injuries do not require surgical treatment.
-If there is additional damage to the joint for example an ACL tear as well then surgery may be considered.
-However, it is thought there is no advantage even with grade 3 injuries to treating them surgically as opposed to bracing and rehabilitation exercises.
+However, it is controversial as to whether there is any advantage, even with grade 3 injuries to treating them surgically as opposed to bracing and rehabilitation exercises.